Rabi frequency: Two-Photon Rabi Frequency

 A two-photon transition is not the same as excitation from the ground to intermediate state, and then out of the intermediate state to the excited state.
 Instead, the atom absorbs two photons simultaneously and is promoted directly between the initial and final states.
-There are two necessary conditions for this two-photon process (also known as a Raman process), to be the dominate model of the light-matter interaction:
+The beat note of the two photons must be resonant with the two-photon transition (difference between initial and final state frequencies):